wyannn/NTSDCN/README.md

 The code was developed using Python 3.5 & TensorFlow 1.9.0 & CUDA 9.0.

 ## Code v1.0
 Currently, we release our research code for testing.
-It should produce the same results as in the paper under default configuration.
+The algorithm was reimplemented by us and got better results than the paper.

 ## Citation